informatica-unica/ocaml-challenge/2/countzero/README.md

 `countzero f a b` counts the zeros of f in the interval [a,b], i.e. the number of integer values x in the interval such that f(x)=0.

-For instance, the following `assert` pass:
+For instance, the following `assert` must pass:
 ```ocaml
 assert (countzero (fun x -> x) (-10) 10 = 1);;